 Population justification: The population size was estimated to number approximately 200,000 individuals (Partners in Flight Science Committee 2013) (although there is some uncertainty over whether this refers to individuals or mature individuals), but recently, alternative methodologies have been presented which give far lower figures.

 Potapov and Sale (2013) presented a ‘Loose Boid’ method of estimating population size.
-They concluded that instead of being evenly distributed across the tundra, snowy owls could be found in seven different loose boids or very thinly distributed groups which may move throughout given areas in line with conditions; in particular food availability.
+They concluded that instead of being evenly distributed across the tundra, snowy owls could be found in seven different loose 'boids': very thinly distributed groups which move throughout given areas in line with conditions, especially food availability.
 The largest of these boids was suggested to be in central northern Canada and could contain 4,000 pairs.
 In total, they estimated that, on average, each boid may contain 2,000 pairs and so the global population size would be c.14,000 pairs or 28,000 mature individuals, which fits with a maximal estimate of 14,000 females suggested by DNA analyses by Marthinsen et al. (2009).
 However, they also suggested that the population size could be as low as 7,000-8,000 pairs (Potapov and Sale 2013).

 The European population is estimated at 700-2,300 pairs, which equates to 1,400-4,600 mature individuals (BirdLife International 2015).

 This trend data can then be used in conjunction with Potapov and Sale’s (2013) ‘Loose Boids’.
 By sub-dividing the global population into these thinly distributed groups and assuming 4,000 pairs are found in the central northern Canadian Boid, this would then mean that on average c.1,667 pairs are found in each other grouping.
 One of the other 6 boids proposed by Potapov and Sale (2013) is restricted to North America [on Wrangel Island] and one more may move into North America [ranging from the Indrigirka River in Russia to Victoria Island in Canada].
 Therefore, there may be between 5,667 and 7,333 pairs in North America at a given time; equating to 6,667-8,333 pairs outside of this range.
-Taking a very crude view that declines have only occurred in North America, and extrapolating backwards, the population estimates for this region would equate to global population declines over the past 3 generations in the range of 35.7-41.8%.
+Taking a very crude view that declines have only occurred in North America, and extrapolating backwards, the population estimates for this region would equate to global population declines over the past 3 generations in the range of 25.3-30.1%.
 This is not the case though, as the Snowy Owl is known to have declined in the Western Palearctic (e.g. Portenko 1972; Solheim 1994, 2004; I. J. Øien in litt.
 2014; T. Lehtiniemi in litt.
 2017), and climate change will be likely having global impacts on this species rather than local impacts.
-Therefore the global decline over three generations may in fact be more similar to that for North America alone – 58%.
-It should be noted that Snowy Owl populations do fluctuate (BirdLife International 2015) and so this may affect population trend estimates, but given the estimates presented, and the potential for threats to continue into the future then this species is likely to be undergoing global declines of 30-49% in three generations, or possibly even higher.
+Therefore the global decline over three generations may in fact be more similar to that for North America alone – 43.6%.
+It should be noted that Snowy Owl populations do fluctuate (BirdLife International 2015) and so this may affect population trend estimates.
+Partners in Flight (2019) currently estimate a rate of annual decline of ~1.68%, which equates to a decline of ~33.4% over three generations.
+As such, given the estimates presented, and the potential for threats to continue into the future then this species is likely to be undergoing global declines of 30-49% in three generations, or possibly even higher.